Marcos de Mendonça

 Marcos Cláudio Phillipe Carneiro de Mendonça (born December 25, 1894) was a Brazilian footballer who achieved notoriety playing for Fluminense and the Brazil national football team.
 He was the inaugural goalkeeper for Brazil and played a key role in Brazil's debut cup, the 1919 South American Championship.

+Personal life

+He married the poetess Anna Amélia de Queiroz in 1917 and had four children, among them the theatre critic Bárbara Heliodora.